martinring/thesis/src/3-Self-Verification.md

 # Fundamentals of [Self-Verification]{.nobr} {#chap:selfie}

-In this chapter, we proposes a simple design and verification methodology which conducts verification after deployment.
+In this chapter, we propose a simple design and verification methodology which conducts verification after deployment.
 To this end, we start with the observation that contemporary systems are designed to operate in a variety of operating contexts.
 In order to do so, *configurations* are used, i.e. parameters